mkorkrish/mkorkrish/README.md

 **Hey I'm Mk 👋🏾**

-I'm a undergrad at UT Dallas, with a passion for research and development of clinical neural interfaces.
+I'm an undergrad at UT Dallas, with a passion for research and development of clinical neural interfaces.
-**-** Checkout my [website](https://mkmaharana.com/) to learn more about me!
+- Checkout my [website](https://mkmaharana.com/) to learn more about me!

 # 📦 Toolbox